CAPM Online Course

 New Portfolio Management Professional (PfMP)SM credential to be launched

 in the area of portfolio management.
-Based on encouragement from industry leaders and extensive market research with project, program and portfolio
+Based on encouragement from industry leaders and extensive market research with project, program and portfolio management practitioners,

 The Last Roll of Kodachrome

 Digital photography has made such enormous strides in creating high resolution images, that

 it has made chemical film obsolete.
 Famous international photographer, Steve McCurry, secured the last roll of Kodachrome photographic film coming off the Kodak production line after 75 years on the market.
 Read more